-For this reason, we’ve assembled a list of the four most important security considerations for any mobility strategy.
-By strengthening these four areas with multiple layers of protection, you can rest assured that your company’s data will be safe from security breaches, and focus on reaping the benefits of your new enterprise mobile strategy.
+For this reason, we’ve assembled a list of four vital security app considerations that must be explored as you build your mobile development strategy.
+By strengthening these four areas of your mobile app security plan, you’ll create multiple layers of protection.
+This will allow you to rest assured that your company’s data will be safe from security breaches, and focus on reaping the benefits of your new enterprise mobile strategy.

 4 Crucial Security Areas of Your Mobile Strategy

 1. Device Security: A logical place to begin applying security measures is on the mobile device itself.
 All devices used as part of an enterprise mobile strategy should be set up to require passwords, and to lock automatically when not in use.
 Data encryption should also be part and parcel of the security set-up.
 But a tight security protocol shouldn’t stop there.

 A list of each individual device able to access the company network should be maintained, along with details about each one, such as type and operating system.
 IT should monitor device usage, and enforce compliance with company security policies through occasional audits.
 Any device found to be violating regulations should be immediately quarantined.

 Devices can also have their settings configured so that access to specific apps is blocked during working hours, or when at certain locations, such as the office.
 In this way, employees aren’t tempted to use Facebook, for example, in a setting where company data might inadvertently be leaked.